Allied Democratic Forces insurgency: 1996

 On 13 November 1996, ADF perpetrated its first large-scale attack on the towns of Bwera and Mpondwe-Lhubiriha in Kasese district, Uganda.
 Approximately 50 people were killed in the attack.
 25,000 people fled the towns, before they were recaptured by Ugandan troops.

+1997

+September

+Uganda expanded operations in the DRC from September onwards to attack ADF rebels.
+The DRC allowed these actions per DRC-authorized Ugandan deployments into Ntabi on 19 December, early February 1998, and early July 1998.

+August

+From 11 to 13 August, a bilateral meeting took place between the DRC and Uganda in Kinshasa regarding Ugandan operations against ADF rebels.

 1998

+February

 On 20 February 1998, ADF abducted 30 children, in the aftermath of an attack on a Seventh-Day Adventist College in Mitandi, Kasese district.

+April

-On 4 April 1998, 5 people were killed and at least 6 were wounded, when bombs exploded at two restaurants in Kampala.
+On 4 April, 5 people were killed and at least 6 were wounded, when bombs exploded at two restaurants in Kampala.

+From 6 to 7 April, a further bilateral meeting took place between the DRC and Uganda in Kampala regarding Ugandan operations against ADF rebels.
+Bilateral meetings would again resume late that month, from 24 to 27 April in Kinshasa.
+In the latter meetings, a Protocol on Security along the Common Border was signed on 27 April.
+It focused on ending all armed rebel conflict, especially in Ruwenzori.
+Thus, their militaries agreed to cooperate on border security.

+June

 On 8 June 1998, ADF rebels killed 80 students of the Kichwamba Technical College in Kabarole District, Uganda.
 80 students were abducted in the same raid.
 In June 1998, ADF rebels abducted over 100 school children from a school in Hoima, Uganda.

+August

 In August 1998, 30 people were killed in three separate bus bombings, perpetrated by ADF.

 1999

-Between 10 April 1999 – 30 May 1999 ADF carried out seven attacks, resulting in 11 dead and 42 wounded.
+Between 10 April 1999 – 30 May 1999 ADF carried out seven attacks, resulting in 11 deaths and 42 wounded.

 On 9 December 1999, ADF attacked the Katojo prison facility, releasing 360 prisoners held for terrorism.

+2000

+On 20 April, Chief of Staff of the ADF, Commander Benz, surrendered to the UPDF and was the first senior commander to do so.